QualiSystemsLab/Jira-Integration/README.md

 Contains a hook `quarantine_blueprint_orch_hook_post_teardown`:
 - Searches for errors in the Activity feed
+- If errors are found:
     - Moves the blueprint to the `Support` domain
     - Calls platform-specific quarantine handlers:
         - Looks for services with functions with `quarantine_handler` in the name
         - Runs the `quarantine_handler` with inputs:
             - `subject_name`: the name of the resource that was quarantined
             - `blueprint_or_resource`: "BLUEPRINT"
             - `error_details`: the error(s) from the Activity feed
             - `original_domains_csv`: today, only the current domain where the blueprint ran -- **TODO**
             - `support_domain`: the support domain where the blueprint has been quarantined, e.g. `Support`

 Settings:
 - `Support Domain` - the domain where a bad blueprint should be moved, e.g. `Support`